ASamirbadran/Channels/README.md

 # Channels
-This Is A Demo For App Structure Using Viper including Environment Configuration
+This Is A Demo For An App Structure.

 ## Requirements
  * iOS 10.0+